ITcracy/urja-site/content/about/partners.md

     weight: 6

 ---
-_The continued support of our partners, funders and individual well wishers and donors have helped us in strengthening and amplifying the voices of homeless young women._
+_The continued support of our partners, funders and individual well wishers and donors have helped us in strengthening and amplifying the voices of homeless young women and LBT+ youth._